ameerahrazali/spotify-streams/README.md

 - **Virality matters**: Tracks with more TikTok and YouTube activity tend to have more Spotify streams
 - **Explicit content thrives**: Explicit songs are common among top-streamed tracks, defying the idea that they perform worse
-- **Shazam Counts** were one of the strongest predictors of explicit labeling — likely reflecting discoverability of edgy content
+- **YouTube Likes and Tiktok Likes** were one of the strongest predictors of explicit labeling — likely reflecting the engagement
 - **Balanced models** helped uncover these insights without being biased toward the majority class